Arrival Gateways

 Column Breakdown

-1. IATA Code: The official three-letter airport code (e.g., PMI for Palma - Mallorca).
+1. IATA Code: The three-letter airport code (for example, PMI).

 1. Click on the Create button.

-2. Click the trash bin icon under the "Actions" column.
+2. Click the trash bin icon in Actions.

 3. Confirm deletion if prompted.